mrgucci1/AiChatBuddy/README.md

-# AiChatBuddy
+# AskChat

-AiChatBuddy is a Minecraft plugin that allows players to interact with Google's Gemini Pro AI directly in the game chat.
+AskChat is a Minecraft plugin that allows players to interact with Google's Gemini Pro AI directly in the game chat.
 Simply type `!ask` followed by your question, and the AI will provide a helpful response.

 ## Examples